How do I get into engineering?

 For some degree courses it’s OK to have A level maths and a science subject that isn’t physics.
 However, in these instances physics is sometimes still described as ‘preferred’, sometimes only a limited number of science subjects are OK as an alternative (eg chemistry is more commonly accepted than biology) and you’re less likely to get in without physics if your maths A level doesn’t include mechanics modules.

-For some very prestigious universities it is helpful to also have further maths.
-For example:
+For some very prestigious universities (such as Cambridge and Oxford) it is helpful to also have further maths.

 To get onto an engineering higher apprenticeship, degree apprenticeship or similar you’ll typically need maths and science A levels.
 Some employers ask for specific science subjects and others don’t, but maths is often requested.

 If you want to get into a top university to study engineering you will typically need A* and A grades in your A levels or equivalent.
 Universities that aren’t as highly ranked often ask for As and Bs.